Nechir-89/pos-single-pt-server-v1/README.md

 ### Notes
 - In version one, there are no APIs for (expired_items, damaged_items, and perked_items) tables
+- The term supplier used in place of wholesaler

 ### Updating stock expire date
 - Version will be set to 1.2.0